-As part of our Green Traveller's Guide to Northumberland Coast, Jackie King picks out a selection of B&Bs, hotels, self-catering and camping in this glorious Area of Outstanding Natural Beauty (AONB) on the northeast coast of England.
+As part of our Green Traveller's Guide to Northumberland Coast, Jo Keeling picks out a selection of B&Bs, hotels, self-catering and camping in this glorious Area of Outstanding Natural Beauty (AONB) on the northeast coast of England.

 The Northumberland Coast has a range of characterful accommodation options.
 Families might like to check out the adventure-packed caravan parks near Berwick-upon-Tweed which organise children’s workshops in making bug hotels, nature collages and cardboard dens.
 Heritage seekers can bed down in an old Presbyterian church with a pulpit that watches over those communing at breakfast.